RobertBarrow/The-Blockchain-Charitable-Trust/phase-one.md

 * must be able to Register and De-register as an Agent
 * must be able to Request the Opening and Closing of Accounts
 * must be able to Open and Close Funds (within an Account)
-* must be able to Request Trustcoins (into a single, specified Fund) - to be fullfilled by another party
+* must be able to Request Trustcoins (into a single, specified Fund) - to be fullfilled by another participant
 * must be able to Register and De-register Locations
 * must be able to Transfer Containers between Locations